ZwenDo/Restrikt/README.md

 To solve both of these problems, this project uses a singleton representing a context.
 Each writing instruction is delayed by queueing the associated action (as a ``() -> Unit`` lambda) in a list in the context.
-These actions can reference external values thataren't already resolved until the right symbol is parsed, like demonstrated below (simplified example):
+These actions can reference external values that aren't already resolved until the right symbol is parsed, like demonstrated below (simplified example):

 ```kotlin